A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Acknowledgements

 \section{Acknowledgements}

-Ren-Yi Wang was supported by the Department of Statistics at Rice University and by the NIH grant R01268380 to Wenyi Wang.
-Marek Kimmel was supported in part by the NSF DMS RAPID COLLABORATION grant 2030577 to Marek Kimmel and Simon Tavar\'e.
+We thank Professor Peter Braunsteins and Professor Sophie Hautphenne for suggesting the coupling proof in Theorem 1.
+Ren-Yi Wang was supported by the Department of Statistics at Rice University and by the NIH grant R01 268380 to Wenyi Wang.
+Marek Kimmel was supported in part by the NSF DMS RAPID COLLABORATION grant 2030577 to Marek Kimmel and Simon Tavar\'e, and by the National Science Center (Poland) grant number 2021/41/B/NZ2/04134.